 The overall percent boll weevil damaged squares and bolls during the month of September were significantly lower in active eradication zones as compared with regions outside eradication.
-The percent damage in the Southwest Zone was 0.00 %, in the Southeast Zone it was 0.62%, in the Central Zone it was 1.57%, in the Northeast Ridge Zone it was 4.75%, while in the non-active eradication zones it was 34.27%.
+The percent damage in the Southwest Zone was 0.00 %, in the Southeast Zone it was 0.19%, in the Central Zone it was 0.36%, in the Northeast Ridge Zone it was 3.76%, while in the non-active eradication zones it was 59.60%.

 The results of the ABWEP, demonstrated to this point, indicate significant progress made toward eradication, especially when proven operational principles are effectively implemented.
-The use of pheromone baited traps for detection, along with sound cultural, mechanical, and chemical control methods, simultaneously implemented within a harmonized system, have proven successful in eradicating the boll weevil.
-An extensive environmental monitoring program (as reported in Catanach and Pietsch, 2002) has also been implemented to 1) ensure that all acreage near sensitive sites are treated timely; 2) prevent off-target drift into sensitive areas; 3) provide documentation to verify conditions and activities associated with treatments to improve safety, while reducing liability issues for the Program.
+The use of pheromone baited traps for detection, along with sound cultural, mechanical and chemical control methods simultaneously implemented within a harmonized system is proving successful in eradicating the boll weevil.